-The major strength of SALCOS® is that its approach is based on industrially established technology (gas-based direct reduction) that can be adapted in response to future challenges.
-From a technical perspective, this offers the chance to achieve a significant reduction in CO2 emissions early, thus not requiring any tedious and costly laboratory facilities, by using a plant on an industrial scale.
-It is our conviction that we must act now if economy and society wish to achieve the climate targets set for 2050.
-This is where SALCOS® clearly differs from many other decarbonization approaches, most of which mainly can only be realized on an industrial scale from 2035 onwards.
+The major strength of SALCOS® is that its approach is based on industrially established technology (gas-based direct reduction) which can be refined in response to future challenges.
+From a technical perspective, this offers the chance to achieve a significant reduction in CO2 emissions (by as early say as 2025), i.e. without the need for tedious and costly laboratory facilities, by using a plant on an industrial scale.
+It is our conviction that we must act now if business and society wish to achieve the climate targets set for 2050.
+This is where SALCOS® clearly differs from many other decarbonization approaches which are only to be realized on an industrial scale from 2030.